lucas-mior/brn2/cbase/c-guidelines.md

   * But initializing an "ORing" or "summing" variable is better done before the "ORing"/"summing" loop:
     ```c
-    // bad (this obscures the fact that 0 is not a dummy return, it is a valid
+    // bad (this obscures the fact that 0 is not a dummy return:
-    //      temporary state of the variable)
+    //      it is a valid temporary state of the variable)
     static uint32
     function(void *params) {
         uint32 mask = 0;